-3.2 ENVIRONMENTAL MONITORING
+3.2 Environmental monitoring

-A suitably qualified senior staff member, appointed four weeks prior to contract commencement and employed full time on site by the Contractor, shall be responsible for environmental monitoring and control.
+A suitably qualified senior staff member employed full time on site by the Contractor shall be responsible for environmental monitoring and control.
 This position shall be designated as the Environmental Officer (EO).
 The EO shall be a person with adequate environmental knowledge to understand and implement these Specifications, as determined by the Engineer.
 As a minimum requirement the EO should poses a tertiary qualification in a relevant field and two years of experience in environmental monitoring and control.
 The duties of the EO will include:

-- i) Liaison with the Environmental Control Officer (ECO); - ii) Monitoring of all of the Contractor's activities for compliance with the various environmental requirements contained in this Specification; - iii) Monitoring of compliance with other relevant environmental legislation; - iv) Development of requisite environmental Method Statements; - v) Instituting remedial action in the event of non-compliance; - vi) Implementation and management of environmental protection measures; - vii) Keeping a register of public complaints and recording and addressing any public comments or issues; - viii) Routine recording and reporting of environmental activities on a daily basis; - ix) Recording and reporting of environmental incidents; and - x) Environmental induction and presentation of the Environmental Awareness Training courses on a scheduled basis to the Contractor's staff.
+- i) Liaison with the Environmental Control Officer (ECO); - ii) Monitoring of all of the Contractor's activities for compliance with the various environmental requirements contained in this Specification; - iii) Monitoring of compliance with other relevant environmental legislation; - iv) Development of requisite environmental Method Statements; - v) Instituting remedial action in the event of non-compliance; - vi) Implementation and management of environmental protection measures; - vii) Keeping a register of public complaints and recording and addressing any public comments or issues; - viii) Routine recording and reporting of environmental activities on a daily basis; - ix) Recording and reporting of environmental incidents; and - x) Environmental induction and presentation of the Environmental Awareness Training courses to the Contractor's staff.

-The Contractor's attention is draw to the fact that, as a result of the statutory authorisation process in terms of the Environment Conservation Act (No 73 of 1989), an Environmental Control Officer (ECO) will be appointed by the Employer to monitoring compliance by the Contractor and his staff with the environmental requirements of this Specification.
-As per the provisions of Subclause 14.2 of the FIDIC CCC, the Engineer will delegate many of his functions in terms of this Specification to the ECO.
+The Contractor's attention is draw to the fact that, as a result of the statutory authorisation process in terms of the Environment Conservation Act (No 73 of 1989), an Environmental Control Officer (ECO) will be appointed by the Employer to monitoring compliance by the Contractor and his staff with the environmental requirements of this Specification (either a new ECO will be appointed or the existing Kusile Power Station ECO).